KozlovKV/NSU-repo/materials/1/english/konsp.md

 - *I have enough money to buy this shirt*

 ## `for <noun>`
-This collocation has close meaning as `to Vinf`, but used with `noun`:
+This collocation has close meaning as `to Vinf`, but used with nouns:
 - *We stopped for petrol* / *We stopped to get petrol*

 `for Ving` is used for general purpose of sth (also you can use `to Vinf`):